 The Children in Museums Award

 Joint venture The Children in Museums Award is a joint venture between Hands On! and the European Museum Academy.
 The Award was launched during the Children’s Bookfair in Bologna, Italy in 2011.
-The EMA cooperates with HO! supplying judges and offering expertise as regards to content.
+The Children’s Museum Award (then children’s museums award) was established in 2011 by the European Museum Academy and Hands On!
+International for the recognition of excellence in the specific sector of international children’s museums.
+In 2014 the name of the Award was changed to the Children in Museums Award, to reflect the wider range of provision for children in today’s museums.
+The European Museums Academy cooperates with Hands On! supplying judges and offering expertise as regards to content.
 The judges are on the look-out for creative and innovative exhibitions and programmes for the age group up to 14 years old.

 The Award 2019 is presented during our 12th Conference in Germany.